 Livermore Valley is only an hour east of San Francisco, and it has a rich history of grape-growing.
 Famous Chardonnay vines (which are said to have genetic roots that supply almost 80% of the states!) line the rolling hills.
 Enjoy a glass of wine paired with some live music at one of the local wineries.

 Of course the lush Santa Cruz Mountains are worth a visit too, especially with their history of being the first wine-growing region in the nation defined by a mountain range.
 The cooling ocean breeze and gorgeous views of the coastline create the perfect setting for a wine tasting experience.

 Paso Robles is an iconic location for Central California wine tasting.
 Situated between Los Angeles and San Francisco, the historic downtown area is home to a number of upscale restaurants.
 It also boasts lovely boutiques and wine storefronts to shop around.
 The famous Hearst Castle is conveniently close-by, and the drive through the rolling hills with views of the coast and picturesque mountains is a sight to be seen.

 Lastly, just a couple hours north of San Francisco is the marvelously scenic Mendocino.
 It is treasured for its beautiful coastline, cozy cottages and inviting beaches that await travelers from all over the country.

-Looking for a taste of nature and Wine Country?
-Dylan’s Famous Tour with Muir Woods and Wine Country offers time to explore the Giant Redwoods of Muir Woods National Monument and wine tasting in scenic Sonoma County all in one day.
+Looking for a taste of both valleys in one day?
+Dylan’s Famous Tour of Wine Country offers time to explore both Napa Valley and Sonoma County all in one day- wine tasting fees included!

 Planning Your Trip to California Wine Country